-Ask Paul: My teen son wants to start investing - are insurance bonds the way to go?
+Ask Paul: My teenage son wants to start investing

 My teenage son has shown interest in investing some money earned from working a part-time job.